devtechsystems/devtechsys.com/_projects/Educational-crisis-in-Latin-Am.md

 ---
-title: Educational Crisis In Latin Am
+title: 'Educational crisis in Latin America : the financial constraint and the dilemma of quality versus coverage'
 Project Title: 'Educational crisis in Latin America : the financial constraint and the dilemma of quality versus coverage'
 Start Year: '1992'